-The Art Gallery of Nova Scotia is Atlantic Canada’s largest art museum with over 17,000 works in the permanent collection plus touring exhibitions.
+One of the best things to do in Halifax for art buffs is he Art Gallery of Nova Scotia, Atlantic Canada’s largest art museum with over 17,000 works in the permanent collection plus touring exhibitions.

 The entrance the Art Gallery of Nova Scotia is in the South Building, which has two levels of exhibits and houses the Gallery Shop and Pavia Cafe.
 The Lower Level has a temp

 The North has three levels including the permanent collection.
 There’s an interesting exhibit, Centuries of Silence: The Discovery of the Salzinnes Antiphonal, which is a mid-sixteenth century choir manuscript.